Test-taking reminders for Step 2 Clinical Skills (CS) examinees

 Posted: November 28, 2012

-, changes to the USMLE Step 3 examination are scheduled to take place no earlier than 2014.
+As previously announced, changes to the USMLE Step 3 examination are scheduled to take place no earlier than 2014.
 The redesigned examination will include assessment of "a comprehensive knowledge of both foundational science and clinical medicine," as well as "a demonstration of evidence-based medicine and quantitative reasoning skills important to patient care and to life-long learning."

 Over the next few years, Step 3 examinees will see a gradual increase in test items that assess knowledge of foundational science.
 To give examinees a sense for what such an item might look like, an example of a 2-item set is provided below.
 The second item in the set is an example of how foundational science might be assessed in Step 3.